mxstack/mxmake/docs/source/index.rst

 Templates
 ---------

-The following section describes the templates which can be build by ``mxenv``.
+The following section describes the templates which can be build by ``mxmake``.

 .. _run-tests: